que-es-una-clase-abstracta-en-programacion

 An abstract class is a class that cannot be instantiated directly.
 That is, you cannot create objects directly from it.

-To use an abstract class, you must inherit from it and provide a complete implementation for all the abstract methods defined in the abstract class.
+To use an abstract class, it is necessary to inherit from it and provide a complete implementation for all abstract methods defined in the abstract class.

 Why would you want a class that cannot be instantiated?
-An abstract class is used to define a common structure that I can reuse through inheritance but is not ready to be used directly in code.
+An abstract class is used to define a common structure that can be reused through inheritance, but is not ready to be used directly in the code.

-Ultimately, abstract classes are used to model abstract or generic concepts that do not have a concrete implementation but are the common foundation for other objects.
+Ultimately, abstract classes are used to model abstract or generic concepts that do not have a concrete implementation, but are the common basis for other objects.

-As you might be a bit 🤔 confused by the definition, let’s clarify it with a real-life example.
+As you might be a bit like 🤔 with the definition, let’s look at it better with an everyday case.

 Purpose of Abstract Classes

-- Hello, I would like to buy a car.
+- Hello, I’d like to buy a car

-+ Of course, what would you like to buy?
-A Sedan, a Coupe, or a Hatchback?
++ Of course, what do you want to buy?
+A Sedan, a Coupe, a Saloon?

-- No, I would like to buy a car “as a concept.”
+- No no, I would like to buy a car “as a concept”

 curso-poo-clase-abstracta

-Depending on how the salesperson is feeling that day, they will explain more or less kindly that you cannot buy a car “as a concept.”
+Depending on the salesperson’s mood that day, they will explain more or less kindly that you cannot buy a car “as a concept”.
 You can buy a particular subtype of car.

 But a car “as a concept” is an abstraction.
-It is an idea that gathers the common characteristics of all types of cars.
-And ideas cannot be bought 🤷 (and then they would throw you out of the dealership).
+It’s an idea that captures the common characteristics of all types of cars.
+And ideas cannot be bought 🤷 (and then they would kick you out of the dealership).

 In this case, Car is an abstract class.
-It is an idea that represents everything cars have in common.
+It’s an idea that represents everything cars have in common.
 And it cannot be instantiated.

-Then it specializes into subclasses, such as Sedan, Coupe, Hatchback, which are specializations of Car, and you can instantiate them.
+It is then specialized into subclasses, like Sedan, Coupe, Hatchback, which are specializations of Car, and you can instantiate.

 Abstract Methods

-Abstract methods are declared methods, but they do not have an implementation in the class where they are declared (that is, they are basically methods that have no “body”, they are “empty”).
+Abstract methods are methods that are declared, but do not have an implementation in the class where they are declared (that is, they are basically methods without a “body”, they are “empty”).

-Since they have no implementation, no class that has an abstract method can be instantiated.
+Since they lack an implementation, any class that has an abstract method cannot be instantiated.
 Therefore, it will immediately become an abstract class.

-If you try to instantiate an abstract class, the compiler or the IDE will give you an error, stating that an abstract class cannot be instantiated.
+If we try to instantiate an abstract class the compiler or IDE will give us an error, saying that an abstract class cannot be instantiated.

 Abstract Classes